viamrobotics/docs/docs/components/camera/fake-micro-server.md

 ## View the camera stream

-Once your camera is configured, go to the **CONTROL** tab, and click on the camera's dropdown menu.
+Once your camera is configured, expand the **TEST** section on the configuration pane.
-Then toggle the camera view to ON.
 You will see the live video feed from your camera.
 You can change the refresh frequency as needed to change bandwidth.